Facts about Greenland

 The members of Inatsisartut chose The Cabinet which corresponds to a government.
 The cabinet consists of 7-10 Ministers.
 The Cabinet is called Naalakkersuisut in Greenlandic.

-The National Day in Greenland is June 21, and the national anthem is called Nunarput, which translates to "Our Country".
-The National Day in Greenland is celebrated across the country with coffee, cake and, in many places, a big buffet.
+The National Day in Greenland is June 21st, and the national anthem is called Nunarput, which translates to “Our Country”.
+The National Day is celebrated across the country with coffee, cake and, in many places, a big buffet.
 Many Greenlanders put on their national costume and attend a flag parade through town.
 If you happen to be there, go.
-It's a great experience to celebrate the National Day of Greenland.
+It’s a great experience to be there and celebrate the National Day.

 Currency in Greenland

-The currency in Greenland is Danish kroner.
+The currency used is Danish kroner.
 There have been Greenlandic banknotes and coins with the same value as the Danish kroner but production of these stopped in the late 1960s.

 In most towns, you can use credit cards.
 In the settlements, it is a good idea to bring Danish cash.
 Foreign credit cards can be used in most stores in major towns but not in all shops.
 Especially the smaller ones are reluctant to take foreign cards due to high handling fees.

 Fishing remains the largest industry and is the country’s biggest source of income, with approximately 85% of total exports.
 Mainly it is shrimp and halibut that are being exported.